 Machine translation meetup 2

-Meetup organised by Machine Translate
+Meetup organised by the Machine Translate Foundation

 The second machine translation meetup took place online on 21 October, 2022.